Prince260602/Prince260602/README.md

 - 🌱 I’m currently learning **DSA, C++**

-- 👯 I’m looking to collaborate on **AI/ML, Software Development, Frontend and Backend in web development**
+- 👯 I’m looking to collaborate on **AI/ML, Software Development, Frontend and Backend in web development, Full Stack Developer**

 - 🤝 I’m looking for help with **Software Engineer**